CurtisNewbie/Learning-Notes/JavaEE/JavaEEFoundations/Beginner/JavaWebFoundamentals/JavaWeb.md

     public void doPost(HttpServletRequest req, HttpServletResponse resp){...}
     public void doPut(HttpServletRequest req, HttpServletResponse resp){...}

 These methods are corresponding to the request and methods specified in HTTP, such as Get and Post.
-In service() method, we use getMethod() to check what the request is, and then we repond to such request by calling the correct methods, such as doGet(), doPost() or doPut().
+In service() method, we use getMethod() to check what the request is, and then we respond to such request by calling the correct methods, such as doGet(), doPost() or doPut().

     public void service(HttpServletRequest req, HttpServletResponse resp){